unclecode/crawl4ai/README.md

     print("Error:", response.status_code, response.text)
 ```

-This code sends a POST request to the Crawl4AI server running on localhost, specifying the target URL (`https://example.com`) and the desired options (`grq_api_token`, `include_raw_html`, and `forced`).
+This code sends a POST request to the Crawl4AI server running on localhost, specifying the target URL (`http://crawl4ai.uccode.io/crawl`) and the desired options.
 The server processes the request and returns the crawled data in JSON format.

-The response from the server includes the parsed JSON, cleaned HTML, and markdown representations of the crawled webpage.
+The response from the server includes the semantical clusters, cleaned HTML, and markdown representations of the crawled webpage.
 You can access and use this data in your Python application as needed.

 Make sure to replace `"http://localhost:8000/crawl"` with the appropriate server URL if your Crawl4AI server is running on a different host or port.